-Contemporary Mexican art with a California influence
+Contemporary mexican-inspired art with a California influence

 An inside peek at the screen-printing process and my philosophy of the types of art that inspires me.
 Special thanks to Jesse Sanchez at https://watch-me-soar-films.squarespace.com/ for the creation of this video.